TaxFoundation/data/income-tax-rates/README.md

 In this example, total tax owed is $5,928.75.
 This makes the effective tax rate 14.82%.

 ### Filing Status Explanation

+Note: Not every filing status is present for each year.

 | Filing Status | Explanation |
 | --- | --- |